šŸ”— Why posting links on your Page's Facebook is problematic

 Otherwise, consider instead how you can make the content or the post native in the platform instead.
 Your reach in the feed will thank you.

 P.S.
-If you're struggling to find content to post that aren't links, check out my on demand class Creating Effective Social Media Content.
+If you're struggling to find content to post that aren't links, check out my on demand class Creating Effective Social Media Content

-We hate SPAM.
-We will never sell your information, for any reason.
+i will never sell your information, for any reason.